walexy/zoomguy-copy-01/src/pages/index.md

           - label: Learn More
             url: /features
       - title: Best Practices
         content: Our mission is to make you look good.
-We've used Zoom for hundreds of online meetings, workshops and courses, and we deliver online offerings that are engaging, meaningful, and insightful.
+We've used Zoom and other platforms for hundreds of online meetings, workshops and courses, and we deliver online offerings that are engaging, meaningful, and insightful.
         image: images/feature2.png
         actions:
           - label: Learn More